GPaddle/BoomLeds/README.md

 ## Windows Way

-With the ubuntu shell (installed via the Microsoft Store)
+With the linux shell (installed via the Microsoft Store)

  On `/panel-painter`